regular/escvp21/Readme.md

-Control your EPSON projector connected vio USB or serial cable to your local computer or a remote machine.
+Control your EPSON projector connected via USB or serial cable to your local computer or a remote machine.

 Preparation
 -----------